alistair-riskmemo/coldstore/README.md

 ## How it Works

-ColdStore implements a three-layer caching strategy:
+ColdStore implements a three-layer caching strategy for both documents and collections:

 1. **Memory Cache (Layer 1)**

    - Fastest access
-   - Holds recently accessed documents
+   - Holds recently accessed documents and query results
    - Cleared when app is terminated

 2. **Persistent Storage (Layer 2)**